-In sixteen years of marriage, I never had consistent help with the basic upkeep of running a household.
-It was unthinkable that I would in the US, even as a busy home school mother raising three children.
-I spent many years of my childhood helping my mother clean houses and doctor’s offices and felt that sort of pampering was only for the wealthy.
-But, I never knew both the expectation in Mexico in terms of house help, nor the differences and difficulty in keeping house in a dusty, dishwasher-less and at times, water-less place.
+In sixteen years of marriage, I never had consistent help with the necessary upkeep of running a household.
+It was unthinkable to me when I lived in the US, even as a busy home school mother raising three children.
+I spent many years of my childhood, helping my mother clean houses and doctor’s offices and felt that sort of pampering was only for the wealthy.
+But, I never knew both the expectation in Mexico in terms of house help nor the differences and difficulty in keeping the house in a dusty, dishwasher-less, and at times, water-less place.

 Most families in developing countries use house help.
 Here in Mexico, it is no different.
-There are two distinct social classes that draw a sharp line between those who are house helpers and those who hire them: the upper and lower class.
-Middle class does exist, but it is quite small.
-Anthropologist Geert Hofstede coined the disparity between these two main classes as “power distance”.
+There are two distinct social classes here: those who are house helpers (the lower class) and those who hire them (the upper class).
+The middle class does exist, but it is quite small.
+Anthropologist Geert Hofstede coined the disparity between these two main classes as “power distance.”
 This is a way of measuring the extent to which the less powerful members of a society accept and expect that power is distributed unequally.
 It suggests that a society’s level of inequality is endorsed by the followers as much as by the leaders.

 Charles Tidwell, who has taught Hofstede’s power distance concepts, summarizes it well: In high power distance societies, “powerful people try to look as powerful as possible.”
 But in low power distance societies, “powerful people try to look less powerful than they are.”

 In a high power distance culture such as Mexico, decisions are made by a few at the top autocratically with little resistance from the lower class.
-High power cultures are also prone to unethical behaviour.
-This is because those in the ruling class do not justify their decisions to the lower class.
-Unethical behaviour gets covered up or goes undetected.
+High power cultures are also prone to unethical behavior.
+This is because those in the ruling class do not justify their decisions to the lower level.
+Unethical behavior gets covered up or goes undetected.
 The recipe for corruption is inevitable.

 The distinction between the rich and the poor in Mexico is even visually decades apart.
 Contradictions abound.
-The upper class drive sleek and clean cars, live in nice houses with groomed yards and work in the corporate world or own small businesses.
-They have walls, gates and bars around their houses for their status makes them the most vulnerable.
+The upper-class drive sleek and clean cars, live in modern houses with groomed yards, and work in the corporate world or own small businesses.
+They have walls, gates, and bars around their homes for their status makes them the most vulnerable.
 They are predominately from Spanish descent.
-Their skin is light, their clothes stylish and they are usually are well-educated and bi-lingual.
-They are the class featured on every billboard, television show and advertisement.
-They are the “haves”.
+Their skin is light, their clothes stylish, and they are usually are well-educated and bi-lingual.
+They are the class featured on every billboard, television shows, and advertisements.
+They are the “haves.”

 The lower class are of indigenous Indian descent.
-Their skin is darker, they ride old bikes (with their whole family on it) or drive a beat-up truck, they live in brick houses with curtains for doors and windows, they sell tamales on the streets or handmade items.
-They farm and plough their fields with donkeys and horses, they work in the markets, they teach in rural schools and they often hand-wash their clothes and may or may not have a bathroom in their home.
+These people have darker skin, they ride old bikes (with their whole family on it) or drive a beat-up truck, they live in brick houses with curtains for doors and windows, they sell tamales on the streets or handmade items.
+They farm and plow their fields with donkeys and horses, they work in the markets, they teach in rural schools and they often hand-wash their clothes and may or may not have a bathroom in their home.
 Their teeth are often rotting or missing and their feet calloused and worn.
-They are the “have-nots”.
+They are the “have-nots.”
 The “haves” hardly notice the “have-nots” exist.